coolchigi/bedrock-knowledge-base/README.md

 3. Set up your environment variables (see Configuration section).
 4. Run the development server: `npm run dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+For subsequent steps, I recommend following the steps outlined in the repo listed under the source section.
+There's no point re-writing the same steps here.
+I will go through the steps myself and probably augument it with my own experience.

 ## Source